TomAwezome/tomawezome.github.io/index.md

 - [Paper-io for Sega Genesis](https://github.com/TomAwezome/paper-io-genesis): Paper-io 1 Demake for Sega Genesis / Sega Mega Drive written in C using SGDK and gendev.
 - [DWM-time](https://github.com/TomAwezome/dwm-time): Simple Python program to update the DWM title bar with the current date and time.

-Thanks for taking the time to read my GitHub profile.
+Thanks for taking the time to read about my contributions on GitHub.
 I hope you have a great day.